 hours and occurs within 20 days prior to the election.
 TCRP requests that judges and alternates also attend supplemental training provided by TCRP.
 Please contact us for the next available training.

 Are judges paid and if so, how much?

 Election workers are paid by Travis County.
 Each worker will fill out a form at the beginning of the election day with employment information, and the judge turns those in as part of the election materials.
 Travis County will mail paychecks to election workers after the election.
-The wage is around $8 to $10 per hour, depending on what the Secretary of State, and for the 2012 primary it is set as a maximum of $8 per hour.
+The wage is around $8 to $10 per hour, depending on what the Secretary of State sets.
 Training time is not paid.
 A fixed amount of compensation is paid for equipment pick up and delivery.
 The funds to run the election ultimately come from the State of Texas via the Secretary of State’s office.

 What are the responsibilities of the election judge?